ishatag/Predictive_maintenance/README.md

 🔧 Predictive Maintenance Using AI/ML

-Project Type: Machine Learning (Binary & Multiclass Classification) Tools & Libraries: Python, Scikit-learn, XGBoost, Pandas, Matplotlib, Seaborn
+Project Type: Machine Learning (Binary & Multiclass Classification) Tools & Libraries: Python, Pandas, Matplotlib, Seaborn, (AI Tools: Scikit-learn, XGBoost)

 📌 Project Goal
 The goal of this project is to develop AI/ML-driven models that can: